 I rarely cut my hair but I do maintenance trim.
 However, from 2012 to 2015 I had two major haircuts removing as much as 6/7 inches!
 Why?
 Layers!

 Layers are great on curly hair.
 However, I prefer long layers and my bottom layer was growing entirely too fast.
-The rest of my hair was not catching up in the timeframe I wanted it to so I cut it 🙂
+Consequently, the rest of my hair was not catching up in the time frame I wanted it to.
+So, I cut it 🙂

 Fine Hair Routine

-I am very disciplined with my hair care regimen.
-I almost never skip a wash day.
-Typically, If I have to go out on my regular wash day (Sat/Sun), I will wash my hair a day early.
+In this paragraph, I am going to discuss my very disciplined hair care regimen.
+Importantly, I almost never skip a wash day.
+Typically, If I have to go out on my regular wash day (Fri/Sat/Sun – for flexibility), I will wash my hair a day early.